The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 long-term environmental sustainability over immediate economic concerns,

-climate change should be a separate item on the agenda of the Summit,
+climate change should be a separate item on the agenda of the summit,

 allowing the Heads of State and Government of the Council of Europe